+We draw on two fields whose insights inform the approach taken in this study. ….

-This study adopts a socio-technical approach which highlights the elders’ role in shaping the technology while they are working around physical and cognitive limitations (Wanka, & Gallistl, 2018, 2018).
-Socio technical systems analysis studies (STS) the reasons behind the poor acceptability, uptake and performance of many information and communication technology (ICT) (Coiera, 2007).
-In the field of health informatics, the focus has growingly been on identifying the types of socio-technical interactions that shape the meanings attached to the technology and its use in various settings (Berg, Aarts, van der Lei, 2003).
-STS analysis reveals the massy realities of IT implementations.
-This detailed focus on the real-life obstacles preventing intended use and causing unintended consequences is aligned with the study of cognition in practice.
-Such studies show how what we conceive as ‘individual’ thinking processes’ are in fact heavily structured by the social and material context in which these ‘thinking’ processes take place (Berg, Aarts, van der Lei, 2003; Timmermans and Berg, 2003).
-Accordingly, it is not enough to research the cognitive resources, limitations and capabilities of individual users in a vacuum, but rather how these interact with the social and material settings in which the technology is implemented (Coiera, 2007).
-In this approach the NII website is not singled out as an isolated device but is analyzed as embedded in relations of other tools, practices, skills, professionals, and citizen groups.
-Specifically, on-line rights actualization is linked to designers’ and policy makers’ understanding of human agency, the set-up in which elders’ use the NII site, and their support network.
-STS theory also suggests that ‘technology are neither fixed nor universal, but emerge from situated and reciprocal processes of interpreting and interacting with particular artifacts over time’ (Orlikowski, 2010: 8).
-From this perspective, workarounds exist to improve the fit between the technology’s design, users’ capabilities, and the meaning ascribed to it.
-A STS approach thus allows us to understand not only how use of the technology is patterned among distinct groups of users, but also how the technology embeds certain norms and expectations, for example - a certain vision of ‘successful aging’, competency, and literacy.
+First, we adopt a sociotechnical approach to understanding the interface between technology and users from the sociology of science and technology.
+This approach highlights the ways in which older adults themselves shape the technology while they are working around physical and/or cognitive differences between themselves and the web designers’ normative user (Wanka, & Gallistl, 2018, 2018).
+Socio technical systems analysis (STS) examines the reasons behind the poor acceptability, uptake, and performance of many information and communication technologies (ICT) (Coiera, 2007).
+The field of health informatics has increasingly focused on identifying the types of sociotechnical interactions that shape the meanings attached to various technologies and their uses in different settings (Berg, Aarts & van der Lei, 2003), with STS analysis revealing the messy realities of IT implementation.

+The detailed focus on the real-life obstacles to use and that cause unintended consequences is aligned with the study of cognition in practice drawn from the field of cognitive psychology.
+Studies in this field show that what we conceive as “individual thought processes” are actually heavily structured by the social and material context in which these processes take place (Berg, Aarts & van der Lei, 2003; Timmermans & Berg, 2003).
+Accordingly, it is not sufficient to research the cognitive resources, limitations, and capabilities of individual users in a vacuum; what also must be considered is how these interact with the social and material settings in which the technology is implemented (Coiera, 2007).

+Applying this approach in our study, the NII website is not singled out as an isolated technology platform, but is analyzed as embedded in relations to other tools, practices, skills, professionals, and citizen groups.
+This implies that a better understanding of the NII website, or its older users as they seek online rights actualization, is linked to designers’ and policy makers’ understanding of human agency, the context in which older adults use the NII site, and the support network on which older adults rely.
+Furthermore, STS theory also suggests that “technologies are neither fixed nor universal, but emerge from situated and reciprocal processes of interpreting and interacting with particular artifacts over time” (Orlikowski, 2010, p.
+8).
+From this perspective, users employ workarounds to improve the fit between the technology’s design, users’ capabilities, and the meaning ascribed to it by users.
+An STS approach thus allows us to understand not only how use of the technology is patterned among distinct groups of users, but also how certain norms and expectations – for example, a certain vision of “successful ageing,” competency, and literacy – are embedded in the technology itself.

-This paper perceives elders’ workarounds as adaption to a lack of fit between users’ ability and the system’s requirements or logic.
-Workarounds intend to achieve the users’ goal and compensate for deficiencies in the system’s design (Wibisono, Alhassan, Sammon, Heavin, Kiely, Suryani, 2019; Buck, Doctor, Eymann, and Simoes, 2020).
-Rather than focusing on the elders’ ill capacity, this paper shed light on the strategies that they attempted in order to cope with the challenges they faced.
-To this end, we employed the concurrent think-aloud methodology to gain an in depth and empathic understanding of how they put their skills into use, as they adapt to the new technology (Alhadreti, and Mayhew, 2018).
-As we observed the elders performing the tasks in the NII, we discerned two major navigation strategies: 1.
-Translation 2.
-Contextualization.
-Both were developed as the elders struggled to overcome the difficulties that the INII website presented them with.
+This paper hypothesizes that workarounds employed by older adults as they navigate the NII website are actually adaptions to a lack of fit between users’ abilities or cognitive framing and the system’s requirements or logic, intended to achieve the users’ goals and compensate for deficiencies in the system’s design (Buck et al., 2020; Wibisono et al. 2019;).
+Rather than concluding that the need for workarounds reflects older adults’ limited capacity, this paper sheds light on the strategies they employ when trying to cope with counterintuitive online systems.
+As we observed the older adults performing tasks in the NII site, we discerned two major navigation strategies: translation and contextualization.
+Both were developed as the older adults struggled to overcome the difficulties faced in the NII website.

 Methodology